 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dickinson is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dickinson is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Dickinson who work in office and administrative support (11.66%), sales jobs (8.40%), and teaching (8.15%).
+Overall, Dickinson is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Dickinson who work in office and administrative support (13.31%), sales jobs (8.37%), and management occupations (7.71%).

 Dickinson is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Dickinson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.09% of adults in Dickinson having a bachelor's degree or advanced degree.
+The education level of Dickinson citizens is a little higher than the average for US cities and towns: 22.96% of adults in Dickinson have at least a bachelor's degree.

-Dickinson is a very ethnically-diverse city.
+Dickinson is an extremely ethnically-diverse city.
 The people who call Dickinson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dickinson residents report their race to be White, followed by Black or African-American.
 Dickinson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.25% of the city’s residents.
+People of Hispanic or Latino origin account for 29.52% of the city’s residents.
 Important ancestries of people in Dickinson include English, Irish, Italian, and French .

 The most common language spoken in Dickinson is English.
 Other important languages spoken here include Spanish and Vietnamese.